INSIGHTS | 20. The Link Between Autism & Inflammation

 Quite the range of beliefs for one derogatory term.

-But, this piece is not about vaccines causing autism.
+But, this article is not about vaccines.

 This piece is about the role of inflammation in neurological disease, with attention on autism.